kammitama5/kammitama5.github.io/_posts/2020-05-12-Tuesday-May-12th.md

 ## Even then
 - I would still spend Christmas feeding the homeless in LA when I didn't have, because I still knew I'd be okay.
 Someone I knew once went out with me one day, and when we were checking out at the cashier's, they skipped ahead of me, with the assumption that I would pay for both their food and mine.
-Some might say it was insincere and a crappy thing to do (and I could agree with that), but it was also a reminder that the person thought I had more than they did, and they was desperate; it was an act of desperation at the time.
+Some might say it was insincere and a crappy thing to do (and I could agree with that), but it was also a reminder that the person thought I had more than they did, and they were desperate; it was an act of desperation at the time.
 There are things that remind you of those differences.
 - There are some incidents that stay with me forever, though.
   It's the feeling of being surrounded by those who have given up hope, which you see a lot of if you've hung around people who don't have.
 One such moment was seeing a construction worker sick to his stomach on the train just 20